vemoreno/blog/_posts/2017-02-10-third-party-api-authentication.markdown

 ```

-You can now use this `bearer token` with an `Authorization Header` in your request to obtain authorized access to your API like so:
+You can now use this `Bearer token` with an `Authorization Header` in your request to obtain authorized access to your API like so:

 ```bash